Christian Kirk Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Season Stats

-- Kirk has been the target of 64 of his team's 371 passing attempts this season, or 17.3% of the target share.

-- Kirk has seen the ball thrown his way six times in the red zone this season, 11.8% of his team's 51 red zone pass attempts.
+- With six targets in the red zone this season, Kirk has been on the receiving end of 11.8% of his team's 51 red zone pass attempts.

 - The Cardinals have run 49.9% passing plays and 50.1% rushing plays this season.
 They rank sixth in the NFL in scoring.